 - Attained – Provide the actual month and year 60% design was achieved.

 This milestone is the date that the NEPA processes including ESA consultations are complete.

-- Scheduled – Provide the month and year the agency plans to receive environmental approval.
+- Proposed – Provide the month and year the agency plans to receive environmental approval.

 - Attained – Provide the month and year the environmental documents were approved by the regulatory agencies.

 Often projects require the acquisition of right of way or property rights.
 Right of way certification is the point in time that the right of way acquisition requirements are met and the process completed pursuant to the Uniform Relocation Act.